COVID-19 vaccines FAQ

 - I am immunocompromised.
 How do I get my third dose of the COVID-19 vaccine?

 In BC, a three-dose primary series of COVID-19 mRNA vaccines is recommended for people with a moderately to severely compromised immune system.
 People who are immunocompromised will generally have lower antibody responses (less protection) from two COVID-19 vaccine doses.
 Studies show that giving a third dose to complete the primary vaccine series can help these people make antibodies to protect them from COVID-19.
-To learn more, go to the How to get vaccinated for COVID-19 webpage.

 - Where do I find more information about proof of vaccination and the BC Vaccine Card?